abhishekrajverma/Job_Tracker_Using_MERN/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or suggestions, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or suggestions, feel free to contact us at [abhishekr359@gmail.com](abhishekr359@gmail.com).

 Thank you for using Job Tracker!
 Happy job hunting!